DrCoffey/DeepSqueak/README.md

 -   Start From Scratch: Hand Box Calls and Train a New Species Detector
 -   Contour Invarient Clustering With Variational Auto Encoders

-Copyright © 2021 by Russell Marx, Kevin Coffey, & Robert Ciszek All Rights Reserved.
+Copyright © 2021 by Russell Marx, Kevin Coffey, Robert Ciszek, & Lara Valderrabano All Rights Reserved.